History

 Total grants made by the Foundation pass the $100-million mark

-By 1974, total grants made by the Foundation passed the $100-million mark.
+Total grants made by the Foundation passed the $100-million mark.
 The Foundation was a mainstay for many important health, educational, and cultural organizations in Montreal, and supported innovative programs such as the pioneering Palliative Care Centre at the Royal Victoria Hospital.

-The foundation’s focus expands to include all of Canada
+The Foundation’s focus expands to include all of Canada

 Tim Brodhead becomes President